 Our Experience: It cost us NZD$8,750 to fly our two Golden Retrievers from New Zealand to France.
 This included everything except vaccinations and the small import fee payable in France.

-Our Experience: For our move to France, we used we used a pet transport company aptly named Pet Transport, and their service was outstanding!
+Our Experience: For our move to France, we used a pet transport company aptly named Pet Transport, and their service was outstanding!

 Fit to Fly

 Sadly, some pets just won’t be able to accompany you overseas.
 Either because they’ve got a health condition that would put them at risk during the flight, or because they’ve got a condition that the importing country won’t allow.
 Also, some breeds of cats and dogs have characteristics which can make air travel unsafe.
 Snub-nosed animals, for example, face respiratory problems that can be exacerbated by airline travel.
 If unsure, it’s best to talk with your veterinarian, or pet transporter early in the process to avoid any unpleasant surprises later.

 Our Experience: I was really worried that our elderly cat Bentley wouldn’t be able to fly to France, so I had all three animals checked out well before we made our decision to move.
 We had a small scare with Harvey – but it turned out to be a false alarm.
 All three were tentatively (it was still very early days) declared fit to fly.
 Tragically Bentley suddenly got very sick a few weeks later and passed away from cancer.